liseda-lab/Supervised-SS/README.md

 Proceedings of EMNLP, 2018 (pp. 139-144)
 ```

-**NOTE**: OpenKE is only implemented for Linux system.
+**NOTE**: OpenKE is only implemented for the Linux system.

 The default parameters given by OpenKE are used.

 ## (3) Supervised Similarity Learning

-To train a supervised semantic similarity according to the similarity proxy, eight representative ML algorithms for regression can be employed: LR, BR, KNN, GP, DT, MLP, RF, XGB.
+Eight representative ML algorithms for regression can be employed to train a supervised semantic similarity according to the similarity proxy: LR, BR, KNN, GP, DT, MLP, RF, and XGB.

-Except for GP, XGB and RF, the default parameters are the default scikit-learn values.
+Except for GP, XGB, and RF, the default parameters are the default scikit-learn values.
 For running GP, we use [gplearn 3.0](https://gplearn.readthedocs.io/en/stable/), a freely available package that runs with the scikit-learn library with the parameters:

 Parameter | Value